RiverRuby/ECDSAVerify-starter/README.md

 # ECDSAVerify-starter

-Initial version at https://ecdsa-verify-starter.vercel.app/.
-May or may not run on your device yet.

 Starter repo for web applications using ECDSAVerify.
 Need to use zkey chunks from https://github.com/nalinbhardwaj/snarkjs/commit/d1c10a6373c02eaa214968da96e2514ddc8c8b92 to allow efficient in-browser proving.

+Initial version at https://ecdsa-verify-starter.vercel.app/.
+Will need to download a roughly 1G proving key, so if your download speed is slow this will take a while.
+And expect proof generation for ECDSAVerify to be ~4min.

 ## Directories